The Ride of a Lifetime: Chapter 2

-Soon, I was well on my way through the fascinating jungles and limestone cliffs near Sabang.
+Soon, I was well on my way through the jungles and limestone cliffs near Sabang.
 There is nothing quite like this region in the Philippines.
-Tall, elegant trees with beautiful white trunks provide ample shade along the way.
+Tall, elegant trees with slender white trunks provide shade along the way.
 If you happen to know the name of these trees, please let me know!

 To me they make the area look reminiscent of an African landscape…I kept expecting to see giraffes as I turned each corner!
 You will also pass quite a few sleepy local villages and huts along the way.

 After a while I noticed some fascinating limestone cliffs on the right, jutting up from the rice fields.
 I decided to stop and hike around a bit.
 A signpost read that this is the “Elephant Cave”, and the location of one of the Amazing Race episodes.
 Today there wasn’t a soul around, just a lonely carabao (water buffalo) and I.